maxxiimo/the-front-end-manifesto/mobile-on-rails.md

         @media (-webkit-min-device-pixel-ratio: 2), (min-resolution: 192dpi)
           @content

 How do you use them?
-First we'll place them in a sass partial called [_media_queries_px.sass][px media querries], and then import them into our application.scss file (this will be included by default in your base styles):
+First we'll place them in a sass partial called [_media_queries.sass][], and then import them into our application.scss file (this will be included by default in your base styles):

     /* MIXINS
       ============================================================================ */